 3. Different goals, different rates of inflation: Term insurance is bought in order to help your family meet important milestones and fulfill certain goals in your absence.
 This could include taking care of your child’s educational expenses, allowing your spouse to enjoy retired life, and providing for medical expenses for your spouse, should the need arise.
 However, the rate of inflation for each one of these goals is different.
 The inflation rate of higher education can range from 10 to 20% while it is 8% for retirement and 15 to 20% for health expenses.
 Therefore, considering all these future hikes, it is important to make sure that the life cover chosen by you is cognizant of the cumulative increase in financial goals in the long term to provide financial assistance to your family in the time of need.

 One way to beat inflation is to opt for a term insurance plan with increasing coverage.
 A term insurance plan with increasing coverage hikes your coverage by a predetermined amount every year.
 This ensures that the amount payable as a death benefit is sufficient to meet the finances of your family, even with inflation taken into account.

-The iSelect Star plan from Canara HSBC Oriental Bank of Commerce allows you to avail of the benefits of increasing insurance coverage.
+The iSelect Smart360 Term Plan from Canara HSBC allows you to avail of the benefits of increasing insurance coverage.
 When you opt for increasing insurance coverage, the sum assured payable to you increases by 5% every year your policy is active.
 This ultimately cumulates in a 100% increase from your original sum assured.